threefoldtech/0-db/README.md

 Properties:
 * `maxsize`: set the maximum size in bytes, of the namespace's data set
 * `password`: lock the namespace by a password, use `*` password to clear it
-* `public`: change the public flag, a public namespace can be read-only if a password is set
+* `public`: change the public flag, a public namespace can be read-only if a password is set (0 or 1)
+* `worm`: « write only read multiple » flag which disable overwrite and deletion (0 or 1)
+* `mode`: change index mode (`user` or `seq`)

+About mode selection: it's now possible to mix modes (user and sequential) on the same 0-db instance.
+This is only possible if you don't provide any `--mode` argument on runtime, otherwise 0-db will be available only on this mode.

+It's only possible to change mode on a fully empty dataset (no deleted keys, nothing.), aka on a newly created namespace.
+You can change `default` namespace aswell if it's empty.

+As soon as there are a single object in the namespace, you won't be able to change mode.

 ## SELECT
 Change your current namespace.
 If the requested namespace is password-protected, you need